 Improving habitat for native fauna is something anyone can do.
 Conservation and stewardship can start in your very own backyard.

-UPDATE: In context of some of the comments below, Tim Wong elaborates that this butterfly is "locally rare", which is not the same as federally listed as endangered.
+UPDATE: In the context of some of the comments below, Tim Wong elaborates that this butterfly is "locally rare", which is not the same as federally listed as endangered.
 He says: "The general consensus among butterfly conservationists is that the butterfly is considered locally rare within the city and county of San Francisco.
 It is common in less disturbed areas of the north bay, east bay, and Central Valley but our story focuses on San Francisco where we are conducting our work. [..]

-The butterfly and its native host plant faces localized threats in vulnerable parts of its range -- formally extirpated from Santa Cruz county and threatened by habitat fragmentation, development near its host plant, and invasive plant species -- impacts that face many species of specialist butterflies.
+The butterfly and its native host plant face localized threats in vulnerable parts of its range -- formally extirpated from Santa Cruz county and threatened by habitat fragmentation, development near its host plant, and invasive plant species -- impacts that face many species of specialist butterflies.
 The butterfly naturally feeds on only one native Aristolochia vine but has been documented to accept a few non-native ornamentals.
-Broadly, planting the native species is more accepted for providing suitable habitat.
-That opens up a whole new can of worms since there's debate of wether people should encourage native species to utilize exotic ones."
+Broadly, planting the native species is more accepted for providing a suitable habitat.
+That opens up a whole new can of worms since there's a debate of whether people should encourage native species to utilize exotic ones."